 Many people come to us asking for ways to cleanse themselves of unwanted energy.
 Unpleasant energy can come from many places such as an ex lover, an emotionally draining family member, or your own negative attitude.

-Smudging with our sage sticks is a great way to cleanse your aura and purify your environment.
+Ritual cleansing with our sage sticks is a great way to clear your aura and purify your environment.
 Smudging is a ceremony performed to rid people, places and things of unwanted energy.
-A smudge stick is a bundle of dried sage, hand-picked from power spots such as Mt.
+A ritual cleansing stick is a bundle of dried sage, hand-picked from power spots such as Mt.
 Shasta.

 Indigenous shamans have collected sage for thousands of years, considering it a very sacred power plant.
 But they are not alone in using smoking herbs to consecrate places, objects and people.
 Using smoke for ritual purposes is seen across cultures for thousands of years.
 From Hindu to Christian traditions, the practice is not exclusive to east or west, indigenous or modern.
 Partaking in the smudging ceremony is to join people of all tribes and colors in revering the mystical power of smoke.